-3. A sponsoring organization must have policies and procedures in writing that assign Program responsibilities and duties, and ensure compliance with civil rights requirements.

-- Performance Standard 3 Program accountability.
-The sponsoring organization must have internal controls and other management systems in effect to ensure fiscal accountability and to ensure that the Program operates correctly.
-To demonstrate Program accountability, the sponsoring organization must document that it meets the following criteria: - 1.
-The sponsoring organization must have adequate oversight of the Program by its governing board of directors; - 2.
+- 3. A Sponsoring Organization must have policies and procedures in writing, that assign Program responsibilities and duties, and ensure compliance with civil rights requirements. - Performance Standard 3-Program accountability.
+The Sponsoring Organization must have internal controls and other management systems in effect to ensure fiscal accountability and to ensure that the Program operates correctly.
+To demonstrate Program accountability, the Sponsoring Organization must document that it meets the following criteria: - 1.
+The Sponsoring Organization must have adequate oversight of the Program by its independent governing board of directors as defined at § 226.2; - 2.
 The sponsoring organization must have a financial system with management controls specified in writing.
-These written operational policies must assure: - Fiscal integrity and accountability for all funds and property received, held, and disbursed; - ii.
+These written operational policies must assure: - i.
+Fiscal integrity and accountability for all funds and property received, held, and disbursed; - ii.
 The integrity and accountability of all expenses incurred; - iii.
 That claims are processed accurately, and in a timely manner; - iv.
 That funds and property are properly safeguarded and used, and expenses incurred, for authorized Program purposes; and - v.
-That a system of safeguards and controls is in place to prevent and detect improper financial activities by employees. - The sponsoring organization must be able to demonstrate that it maintains appropriate records to document compliance with Program requirements, including budgets, accounting records, approved budget amendments, management plans, and appropriate records on facility operations; - 4.
-The sponsoring organization must document in its management plan that it will: - i.
-Provide adequate and regular training of sponsoring organization staff and sponsored facilities; - ii.
-Perform monitoring to ensure that sponsored facilities accountably and appropriately operate the Program; - iii.
-Accurately classify day care homes as tier I or tier II; and - iv.
-Have a system in place to ensure that administrative costs funded from Program reimbursements do not exceed regulatory limits. - 5.
-The sponsoring organization must document in its management plan that all facilities follow practices that result in the operation of the Program in accordance with the meal service, recordkeeping, and other operational requirements.
-The sponsoring organization must demonstrate that its sponsored facilities: - i.
-Provide meals that meet the meal pattern; - ii.
-Comply with licensure or approval requirements;
+That a system of safeguards and controls is in place to prevent and detect improper financial activities by employees. - 3.
+The Sponsoring Organization must be able to demonstrate that it maintains appropriate records to document compliance with Program requirements, including budgets, accounting records, approved budget amendments, management plans, and appropriate records on facility operations; - 4.
+The Sponsoring Organization must document in its management plan that it will: - i.
+Provide adequate and regular training of Sponsoring Organization staff and sponsored facilities in accordance with §§ 226.15(e)(12) and (e)(14) and 226.16(d)(2) and (d)(3); - ii.
+Perform monitoring in accordance with § 226.16(d)(4), to ensure that sponsored facilities accountably and appropriately operate the Program; - iii.
+Accurately classify day care homes as tier I or tier II in accordance with § 226.15(f); and - iv.
+Have a system in place to ensure that administrative costs funded from Program reimbursements do not exceed regulatory limits set forth at §§ 226.12(a) and 226.16(b)(1). - 5.
+The Sponsoring Organization must document in its management plan that all facilities follow practices that result in the operation of the Program in accordance with the meal service, recordkeeping, and other operational requirements.
+The Sponsoring Organization must demonstrate that its sponsored facilities:

-iii.
-Have a food service that complies with applicable State and local health and sanitation requirements;

-- iv.
-Comply with civil rights requirements; - v.
-Maintain complete and appropriate records on file; and - vi.
+- i.
+Provide meals that meet the meal pattern set forth in §226.20; - ii.
+Comply with licensing or approval requirements; - iii.
+Have a food service that complies with applicable State and local health and sanitation requirements; - iv.
+Maintain complete and appropriate records on file; and - v.
 Claim reimbursement only for eligible meals.